MaxwellGBrown/notebook/docs/source/python_libraries/fabric/fabric.rst

+.. _fabric:

 ======
 fabric
 ======

 .. warning::

-   As of Dec 3, 2015 fabric has not yet been ported to Python 3!
+   As of Mar 21, 2016 fabric has not yet been ported to Python 3!

 ``fabric`` is a Python (2.5-2.7) library for streamlining SSH for application deployment or system admin tasks.
 It provides a basic suite of commands for local or remote shell commands.